kihaev/humanize_calculator/README.md

+# Computer science problem.
 Print human recognition of input of the calculator